What Is Cell Biology? 5 Facts Every O Level Student Must Know

 Fact 3: Each Organelle Has a Specific Function

-One of the most important cell biology skills at O Level is being able to link each organelle to its function.
-This is where most cell biology exam marks are won or lost.
-Here’s a quick reference:
+Being able to link each organelle to its function is where most cell biology exam marks are won or lost:

 • Nucleus — controls cell activities and contains DNA